Tag Archives: 2019 Films

 Grade: B+

-Bombshell (2019) is the type of film that depending on your political affiliation, you will either refuse to see or see and have a love/hate reaction to.
+Bombshell (2019) is the type of film that, depending on your political affiliation, you will either refuse to see or see and have a love/hate reaction to.

 As a non-lover of the “news” network Fox News, I am firmly ensconced in the latter camp, so my opinion of the film is mixed.

-The importance of releasing the film in the time of political turmoil during 2019 is crucial and intentional, which is why I commend the film but the subject matter of sexual harassment against women is difficult to watch and a sobering reminder that this behavior continues to occur.
+Still, the subject matter of sexual harassment against women is complex to watch and a sobering reminder that this behavior continues to occur.

-Beneficial is a myriad of Fox News political figure portrayals (Sean Hannity, Jeanine Pirro, and Bill O’Reilly) with frighteningly good accuracy creating a surreal effect.
+Beneficial is a myriad of Fox News political figure portrayals (Sean Hannity, Jeanine Pirro, and Bill O’Reilly) with frighteningly good accuracy, creating a surreal effect.

 The film centers on female Fox News personnel in Manhattan and their sexual harassment allegations against founder Roger Ailes (Lithgow).

-The central figure- Megyn Kelly (Theron) is conflicted over the risks to both her career and her financial stability if she comes forward and admits her harassment by Ailes years ago after Gretchen Carlson sues the network.
-Margot Robbie plays Kayla, a young Fox employee, who is also harassed by Ailes.
+The central figure- Megyn Kelly (Theron) is conflicted over the risks to both her career and her financial stability if she comes forward and admits her harassment by Ailes years ago, after Gretchen Carlson sues the network.

-The plot is fast-paced and plays out like a quick page-turner, with some of it narrated by Kelly.
-Bombshell feels timely and has a distinct “ripped from the headlines” makeup.
-The fact that the real-life events occurred as recently as 2016 is an unmistakable aspect that will grip the viewer, especially those who follow United States politics or current events.
+The fact that the real-life events occurred as recently as 2016 is a striking aspect that will captivate the viewer, especially those who follow United States politics or current events.

-The standard definition that the term “Fox News” usually conjures is one of male chauvinism and the good old boys club with old-fashioned machismo ruling the roost.
+The standard definition that the term “Fox News” usually conjures is one of male chauvinism and the good old boys club, with old-fashioned machismo ruling the roost.

-Why would any woman choose to work for them or align themselves with the Conservative party which is not a fan of women or women’s rights?
-With this fact in mind, it was difficult for me to watch the film.
+Why would any woman choose to work for them or align themselves with the Conservative party, which is not a fan of women or women’s rights?

 To build on this, CEO Roger Ailes is written as the clear villain with no redeeming value.
-During one scene, he salivates Kayla when she visits him in his office and instructs her to lift her skirt higher and twirl for him.
+During one scene, he salivates over Kayla when she visits him in his office and instructs her to lift her skirt higher and twirl for him.
 The scene is sickening, and we feel Kayla’s embarrassment and humiliation.

 One of the only likable characters is Jess Carr (McKinnon), probably fictitious.
-Hardly fitting the mold of the female staff, not perky or showing leg, she goes out for drinks with Kayla and admits to being gay, the two end up having a one-night stand.
-The character is unique, and McKinnon makes wise acting choices.
+Hardly fitting the mold of the female staff, not perky or showing leg, she goes out for drinks with Kayla and admits to being gay; the two end up having a one-night stand.

 Worth mentioning is Ailes’s long-time secretary Faye (Holland Taylor).
 Surely, she knows the antics that go on in her boss’s office, but she almost serves as an accomplice.
 Why?

-If the women harassed at Fox News were not top anchors there is no way the accusations would have even been heard.
-What about the receptionists, the cleaning staff, or the admins who are harassed?
-Would anyone listen to them?
-This message crossed my mind while watching Bombshell.
+If the women harassed at Fox News were not top anchors, there is no way the accusations would have even been heard.
+What about the receptionists, cleaning staff, or administrators who are harassed?

 Bombshell would make a perfect companion piece to Vice (2018), a similar political, yet superior film.